 h.
 The Steering Committee may, with a two-thirds majority, vote to suspend some or all of the duties or powers of the Steering Committee member subject to the recall petition or recall vote until the conclusion and totaling of the vote.
 The Steering Committee may not revoke the right of the member defined in part g of this section.

 Proposed amendments to these Bylaws must be made by written resolution, endorsed by five (5) members of the Local Chapter of DSA, and submitted to the Steering Committee one (1) month in advance of a General or Regular Meeting.
 The Steering Committee is required to provide the Local Chapter membership with two (2) weeks’ written notice of the proposed amendments.
-The amendment must be approved by a majority vote of two (2) consecutive (Regular or General) Local Chapter meetings.
+The amendment must be approved by a two-thirds vote of Members present at a General or Regular Meeting.